 PNB Teaching Artist

-Shannon Barnes has worked with Pacific Northwest Ballet’s Community Education Programs since 2002.
-Her work with PNB includes curriculum development, program assessment and evaluation, coordinating REACH Student Dance Group, and teaching extensively in schools.
+Shannon has over 20-years of experience in dance education as both an arts administrator and dance teaching artist.
+Working with Pacific Northwest Ballet’s Community Education Programs since 2002, her work with PNB includes standards-based curriculum design, arts integration, teaching extensively in public schools, program assessment and evaluation, and professional development for classroom teachers and arts educators.
 Shannon is committed to making dance accessible to a broad range of people.
 In addition to her work at PNB, Shannon’s experience includes creating inclusive dance opportunities for people with and without disabilities, an internship with Candoco- a London-based inclusive dance company, and working as a dance specialist in primary schools in Bath, England.
-Shannon served on the Board of the Dance Educators Association of Washington for five years and is adjunct faculty at Cornish College of the Arts and a guest instructor for Seattle University.
-Shannon earned a B.A. in Dance and Psychology from the University of Washington and a Post-Graduate Certificate in Dance in Community from Laban, London.
-Shannon may be reached at firstname.lastname@example.org or 206.441.9411 x4229.
+Shannon is the 2018 Dance Educators Association of Washington Dance Educator of the Year and serves as faculty and curriculum director for the Washington State Teaching Artist Training Lab, adjunct faculty at Cornish College of the Arts, and a guest instructor for Seattle University.
+Shannon holds a B.A. in Dance and Psychology from the University of Washington and a Post-Graduate Certificate in Dance in Community from Laban, London.

 PNB Teaching Artist